UCL-ARC/hpc-spack/README.md

 spack info --all gromacs
 ```

-See which compilers spack finds: does not look in our new `/opt/rh/devtoolset-11`.
+See which compilers spack finds: if you sourced setup-env.sh before sourcing load_scls.sh then it will not look in our new `/opt/rh/devtoolset-11`.

 ```
 spack compilers